carpentries-incubator/hpc-intro/_episodes/15-transferring-files.md

 > ## Extract the Archive
 >
-> Using the four flags above, unpack the source code tarball into a new
+> Using the flags above, unpack the source code tarball into a new
 > directory named "amdahl" using `tar`.
 >
 > ```